blucia0a/wavetools/README.md

 TODO
 ----
-* Add modulation to resonance
+* Add modulation to resonance (later)
-* Add envelope generator
+* Add envelope generator (in progress)
-* Add modulation depth parameter and center modulation on specified value
+* Add modulation depth parameter and center modulation on specified value (later)
 * Better support for modmult?
+* Add trigger module and support in envgen to trigger